IKIM-Essen/ClusterDocs/docs/snakemake.md

 nice snakemake --jobs N
 ```

-and it will automatically submit the jobs to the slurm cluster.
+with `N` being the number of jobs you want to run in parallel at most, and it will automatically submit the jobs to the slurm cluster.
 In order to perform a dry-run (i.e. just see the plan, which is highly recommended before actually executing, run

 ```sh